tienntr/archlinux-on-865g9/README.md

 to merge `.pacnew` files then checks for processes running with outdated libraries and prompts the user if they want them to be restarted.

+Add `Server = https://archive.archlinux.org/packages/.all` to the end of enabled mirrors.
+This allows using Arch Linux Archive to get old packages and avoid 404 error when you install packages after a long time from the last database synchronization.

 ## Contribute package statistics

 Install `pkgstats`.